aws-samples/amazon-sagemaker-managed-spot-training/README.md

 - **TensorFlow resources:**

-  - [**Training and using checkpointing on SageMaker Managed Spot Training**](managed_spot_training_checkpointing_tensorflow):  This example shows a complete workflow for TensorFlow 2.
-To begin, SageMaker Processing is used to transform the dataset.
-Next, Local Mode training and Local Mode endpoints are demonstrated for prototyping training and inference code, respectively.
-Automatic Model Tuning is used to automate the hyperparameter tuning process.
-Additionally, the AWS Step Functions Data Science SDK is used to automate the project workflow for production-ready environments outside notebooks.  **PREREQUISITES:**  From the *tf-2-workflow* directory, upload ONLY the Jupyter notebook `tf-2-workflow.ipynb`.
+  - [**Training and using checkpointing on SageMaker Managed Spot Training**](managed_spot_training_checkpointing_tensorflow):  This example shows a complete workflow for TensorFlow, showing how to train locally, on the SageMaker Notebook, to verify the training completes successfully.
+Then you train using SageMaker script mode, using on demand training instances.
+You continue training using SageMaker Managed Spot Training, simulating a spot interruption, and see how model training resumes from the latest epoch based on the checkpoints saved in S3.
+Finally, you deploy the model and produce a confusion matrix.

 ## Questions?